Neiman Marcus: Other Christmas gifts

 During the Apollo 8 mission in December 1968, Marilyn Lovell, wife of astronaut Jim Lovell, who was the Command Module Pilot, received, as a Christmas present, a mink coat that was delivered to her by a Neiman Marcus driver in a Rolls-Royce car.
-The coat was wrapped in royal blue wrapping paper with two Styrofoam balls — one for the Earth and the other for the Moon — and had a card that read, "To Marilyn, from the Man in the Moon."
+The coat was wrapped in royal blue wrapping paper with two Styrofoam balls—one for the Earth and the other for the Moon—and had a card that read, "To Marilyn, from the Man in the Moon."

 In 2012, Neiman Marcus partnered with Target Corporation to create a holiday collection featuring 24 designers from the Council of Fashion Designers of America (CFDA).
 The 50-piece collection featured apparel, accessories and even some gifts for dogs.

 Data breach

 In 2024, Neiman Marcus suffered a data breach and extortion attempt as part of the Snowflake mass hacking campaign.
-The data stolen included information from both Neiman Marcus and Bergdof Goodman companies, including personally identifiable information (PII) nearly 30 million Neiman Marcus customers.
+The data stolen included information from both Neiman Marcus and Bergdorf Goodman companies, including personally identifiable information (PII) nearly 30 million Neiman Marcus customers.
 The stolen data also included partial credit card numbers, and purchase history for all of the store's online customers, and more than 12 million customer gift card numbers.
 Neiman Marcus filed regulatory documents in Maine and Vermont.